What is a Collateral Mortgage?

 A drawback of collateral charge mortgages is that they’re harder to transfer to a new lender.
 This can make it more of a hassle to switch lenders, such as if you’ve found another lender offering a better mortgage rate.
 As you’re more likely to stay with your current lender, your lender might not be incentivized to offer the best possible renewal rate either.
 Another drawback is that the higher registered charge can make it more difficult to receive additional financing from other lenders, as your property is already being used at 100% or more to secure your collateral charge mortgage.

 Some lenders might not even accept transfers of collateral mortgages.
 For example, you cannot transfer a collateral mortgage to Scotiabank.
-Instead, you’ll need to have the mortgage discharged by having it fully paid off before being able to switch to Scotiabank.
+Instead, you’ll need to have the mortgage discharged by fully paying it off before being able to switch to Scotiabank.

 Standard charge mortgages benefit from their ease of transferring between lenders.
 This means that you can switch mortgage lenders at the end of your term to those offering the best rates without incurring additional fees.
 While some lenders might cover charges associated with transferring a collateral charge mortgage, it isn’t always guaranteed.
 Having a lower amount registered can also make it easier to get additional financing elsewhere.